Strategies for Teaching Family Theories

 Classroom and departmental use licenses allow faculty members to share the video in class or embed the video in their online learning management system.
 Departmental use licenses allow more than on faculty to use the webinar in their class.
 We request that links or downloads are not shared with students.

-License for departmental use (multiple professors) is available for $165 NCFR member / $305 nonmember.
+License for departmental use (multiple professors) is available for $170 for NCFR members, $305 for nonmembers.